microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 - Adding custom attributes

-The additional properties will display in the "Contact" section of the profile card in Microsoft 365.
+The additional properties will display in the **Contact** section of the profile card in Microsoft 365.

 ## Make additional attributes visible